 You will also always have the right to cancel your cover, at any time and for any reason, including a premium increase.
 There may be other options available to help you manage the cost of your cover.
-Please speak to us or a financial adviser for assistance.
+Please speak to your adviser for assistance.